stevechiou-samsung/bedrock-chatbot/README.md

 ## 📝 Notes

-- Ensure AWS credentials are properly configured
+- Make sure to use `saml2aws login` before running the app to ensure valid AWS credentials.
 - Bedrock services may have usage limits and costs
 - Recommended to use appropriate security measures in production